loopbackio/loopback.io/pages/en/contrib/code-contrib.md

 Usually the `{major_version}` is the lastest major version under development.
 If the example aims at a specific version of LoopBack, then use that number as the `{major_version}`.
-The `{example_name}` is a few words briefly describes the functionality of the example, and joined with `-`.
+The `{example_name}` is a few words which briefly describes the functionality of the example, and joined with `-`.

 For example, we build a quick start example app for LoopBack 4 and name it as